January

 Illinois - Sufjan Stevens

-Now in 2026, this is my favorite album I’ve listened to this year.
+This is my favorite album I’ve listened to this year.
 It’s been an obsession.
 Despite listening to songs on this album before, this time I was much more delighted by it.

 Among favorites: John Wayne Gacy, Jr., The Man of Metropolis Steals our Hearts, The Predatory Wasp of the Palisades Is Out to Get Us!, They Are Night Zombies!!
 They Are Neighbors!!
 They Have Come Back from the Dead!!
 Ahhhh!, Chicago, Casimir Pulaski Day, Jacksonville, Come On!
 Feel the Illinoise!.
 In summary, almost all of the album.
 The interlude songs were pleasant too.